 Also, the iron is likely to oxidize when it comes into contact with water and air, forming rust.
 If left unattended, the rust formed will accumulate and clog your pipes and faucets, requiring immediate plumbing services.

 Installing a filter for water beforehand is the best course of action to avoid such damages.
-Not only will it save you the trouble of costly repairs, but will also ensure your home is in top-notch condition for years.
+Not only will it save you the trouble of costly repairs, but will also ensure your home is in top-notch condition for years — especially if you already know how to remove iron from well water effectively.

 Common types of iron in well water